tunggsten/Yeentooth-Engine/README.md

 ![A rotating rainbow cube in a grey room, rendered with Yeentooth](./readmephotos/graphics.gif)

-## **Features:**
+## **Info:**

- * Object System

 In Yeentooth, everything is built up of Abstracts.
 Abstracts are points in 3D space, which have a set of axes their children lie and move on.
-Scenes in Yeentooth games are heirachies of abstracts.
+Scenes in Yeentooth games are essentially trees of abstracts, which you can initialise and program in a Python file.

-You can use abstract parenting to create movement systems quickly and easily, and you have fine control over both local and global coordinates.

- * Bespoke rendering engine
+You get fine control over the gameloop, as you create and manage it for each of your scenes.
+This would probably be easier if I had any documentation for it, but it's only 1500 lines of code to reverse engineer you'll figure it out

+While admittedly there aren't many high-level features built in yet, you can import uv-mapped wavefront (.obj) models and apply textures to them, and you can use all of Pygame's built in features ontop of Yeentooth's render pipeline.

-Yeentooth uses custom implementations of common graphical and mathematical functions, from matrix multiplication to triangle filling, ultimately built on top of Pygame.
-This makes it easier to modify and expand apon depending on your needs.
+For rendering, Yeentooth uses custom (aka slow ☠️) implementations of common graphical and mathematical functions, from matrix multiplication to triangle filling, built using Pygame's graphics engine.
+This makes it easier to modify and expand apon depending on your needs if you want to do something specific

-## **Planned features**

- * Graphical User Interface

-At the moment you have to instantiate and manage everything in your scene through code, but I'm working on a scene management interface which should make producing your game as easy as possible

- * Abstract script attachments

-Attatching user-written scripts to objects is generally a given in most game ingines, so this is definitely on my radar.

- * Basic audio, collision and raycast systems

-These are arguably fundamental building blocks for most games, so these are in production as well.

- * Import/Export process

-Abstract heirachies will be able to be exported as Hyperstract (.hstrct) files, which can then be instantiated into other heirachies, which ultimately mesh together into your game.

-## Just to note, I'm probably only going to do as much of the above that's required to get the marks I need.
-That being said, working on this project has been pretty fun, so I *might* continue on it in the future, time allowing.
+But yeah, if you want to then have a play around with it!
+You can run and look through the Sample Scene to see how everything works, and use it as a basis for your own game.
+If you make anything using this, don't hesitate to show me!
+I'd love to see what you guys are capable of doing with this 👍